Ericson2314/rust-papers/README.md

 Deref is all we need concern ourselves with for now.

 Ok, finally everything is in place to introduce the deref rule.
-This rule is at the heart of what references do, and perhaps take the most expected form.
+This rule is at the heart of what references do, and perhaps take the least expected form.
-Considering that projections extra lvalues from lvalues, one might think the deref rule would look like:
+Considering that projections extract lvalues from lvalues, one might think the deref rule would look like:
 ```
 LV ⊢ lv: &<'a, Tᵢ, Tₒ>
 ──────────────────────